UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_06.md

 If you shutdown and relaunch JupyterLab, you'll see that this particular setup, including the open files and tabs and their arrangements, will get restored.
 This is because JupyterLab internally stores these information using the concept of a **workspace**.

 In case you need different setup of open files and layouts while working on multiple or large projects, you may want to create and use several workspaces.
 This is easily possible with JupyterLab: you can create new workspaces or clone existing workspaces and modify them as you wish, just through the URL of your browser.
-In order to to learn how to do so, please check out JupyterLab's documentation [here](https://jupyterlab.readthedocs.io/en/stable/user/urls.html#managing-workspaces-ui).
+In order [to learn how to use workspaces, check out JupyterLab's documentation ](https://jupyterlab.readthedocs.io/en/stable/user/urls.html#managing-workspaces-ui).

 ---